pragma-/pbot/doc/Applets.md

 <!-- md-toc-end -->

 ## About
-Modules are external command-line executable programs and scripts that can be loaded via PBot Factoids.
+Applets are external command-line executable programs and scripts that can be loaded via PBot Factoids.

-Command arguments are passed to Module scripts/programs as command-line arguments.
-The standard output from the Module script/program is returned as the command result.
-The standard error output is stored in a file named `<module>-stderr` in the `modules/` directory.
+Command arguments are passed to Applet scripts/programs as command-line arguments.
+The standard output from the Applet script/program is returned as the command result.
+The standard error output is stored in a file named `<applet>-stderr` in the `applets/` directory.

-## Creating modules
+## Creating applets
 Suppose you have the [Qalculate!](https://qalculate.github.io/) command-line program and you want to provide a PBot command for it.
 You can create a _very_ simple shell script containing: